MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_device_funcs_core_0010.md

 ### -field pfnCheckMultisampleQualityLevels

 A function that checks multi-sample quality levels.
-See [PFND3D12DDI_CHECKMULTISAMPLEQUALITYLEVELS](nc-d3d12umddi-pfnd3d12ddi_checkmultisamplequalitylevels.md)
+See [pfnCheckMultisampleQualityLevels](nc-d3d12umddi-pfnd3d12ddi_checkmultisamplequalitylevels.md).

 ### -field pfnGetMipPacking

 A function that gets MIP packing.
+See [pfnGetMipPacking](nc-d3d12umddi-pfnd3d12ddi_getmippacking.md).

 ### -field pfnCalcPrivateElementLayoutSize

-A function that calculates layout size for a private element.
+A function that calculates layout size for a private element. [pfnCalcPrivateElementLayoutSize](nc-d3d12umddi-pfnd3d12ddi_calcprivateelementlayoutsize.md).

 ### -field pfnCreateElementLayout

 A function that creates an element layout.
+See [pfnCreateElementLayout](nc-d3d12umddi-pfnd3d12ddi_createelementlayout_0003.md).

 ### -field pfnDestroyElementLayout

 A function that destroys an element layout.
+See [pfnDestroyElementLayout](nc-d3d12umddi-pfnd3d12ddi_destroyelementlayout.md).

 ### -field pfnCalcPrivateBlendStateSize

 A function that calculates the size of a private blend state.
+See [pfnCalcPrivateBlendStateSize](nc-d3d12umddi-pfnd3d12ddi_calcprivateblendstatesize_0010.md).

 ### -field pfnCreateBlendState

 A function that creates a blend state.
+See []().

 ### -field pfnDestroyBlendState